Santos’s mystery backers to be named despite offer to go to jail to protect them

 George Santos arrested on 13 federal charges

-Embattled congressman George Santos has been told by a judge that the identities of the trio who paid his $500,000 bail must be publically revealed.
+Embattled congressman George Santos has been told by a judge that the identities of the trio who paid his $500,000 bail must be publicly revealed.

 Mr Santos, a Republican from New York, pleaded not guilty last month to federal charges of defrauding his campaign supporters, lying to obtain unemployment money and making false statements on congressional disclosure forms.